-Ella Schmidt, LPC Mindful Depth & Analytic Psychology
+Ella Schmidt, MA, LPC Jungian Depth & Analytic Psychology

 "The shoe that fits one person pinches another; there